ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

 }
 ```

 That's weird and unsecure, so we must deal with that.
 To do that, let's use class adapter pattern.
 In other words, let's implement a wrapper class which has the same API as context, but has no custom private members.
-Let's apparently call it “Context”, and rename the wrapped class to “ContextRunner”.
-Let's delegate implementation of all “Context” methods to “ContextRunner”.
+Let's apparently call it "Context", and rename the wrapped class to "ContextRunner".
+Let's delegate implementation of all "Context" methods to "ContextRunner".

 ```php
 class FE_Config_Context